 A memory garden is a wonderful tribute for a loved one who has died, whether you have lost a mother, father, son, daughter, sibling or friend.
 Their favourite flowers and plants can remind you of them, but it can also be a healing place for quiet contemplation after anything life throws at you.

 Making a memorial garden can also help you think about your loved one and help you talk about them with other family and friends.

-Whether you have an ideal corner of your backyard, a sunny porch or balcony, plants and garden ornaments can take on real meaning to memorialize someone you loved.
+You don't need a lot of space for a memorial garden.
+A corner of your backyard, a sunny porch or balcony, or even individual plants and garden ornaments can take on real meaning to memorialize someone you loved.

 Consider when you are most likely to spend time in your memory garden.
 In temperate zones, spring and summer flowering plants may be the focal point.
 If you have the space you could also consider early flowering bulbs, planted under trees or shrubs with foliage that looks spectacular in fall – such as the sweet maple or smokebush.